Install an AMP package

 IntelliJ IDEA offers a powerful debugger in which breakpoints can be set and variables can be inspected at runtime.

-Once you have installed and configured the debugger, you can validate your debugging configuration by performing the steps described in Validating the Configuration of a Debugging Engine.
+Once you have installed and configured the debugger, you can validate your debugging configuration by performing the steps described in Validate the configuration of a debugging engine.

 Integrating the Apache server

-Interaction between IntelliJ IDEA with Web, FTP, and other servers is handled by the FTP/SFTP Connectivity plugin, which is enabled by default.
+Interaction between IntelliJ IDEA with Web, FTP, and other servers is handled by the FTP/SFTP/WebDAV Connectivity plugin, which is enabled by default.
 The IDE accesses servers using the connection settings specified in the registered server access configurations.

 Create and manage server access configurations